jonathanschaaij/spc-model/README.md

 ## Authors

-This model has been made by group SPC-3: Tjeerd Bakker, Alexandru Savca and Jonathan Schaaij.
+This model has been made by group SPC-3:

+- Tjeerd Bakker
+- Alexandru Savca
+- Jonathan Schaaij.

 ## How to run the model